TIBCOSoftware/tci-flogo/samples/app-dev/readme.md

 * [Array Filtering](/samples/app-dev/array.forEach.sample)
 * [EMS](/samples/app-dev/ems.sample)

-Please navigate to these samples and go through the respective readme to understand what the sample does.
+Below is a list of steps to import the Flogo application/sample.
+Every sample also has separate readme instructions after importing the app.

-## Import a sample
+## Steps to Import a Flogo application/sample.

-1. Download the sample's .json file.
+1. Download the JSON file.
+(Sample Flogo app)

-2. Create a new empty app.
+2. Create a new app.
 ![Create an app](import-screenshots/2.png)

-3. On the app details page, select Import app.
+3. On the app details page, select Import app option.
 ![Select import](import-screenshots/3.png)

-4. Browse on your machine or drag and drop the .json file for the app that you want to import.
+4. Browse and upload the JSON file of the app to be imported (from step #1).
 ![Import your sample](import-screenshots/4.png)

-5. Click Upload.
-The Import app dialog displays some generic errors and warnings as well as any specific errors or warnings pertaining to the app you are importing.
-It validates whether all the activities and triggers used in the app are available in the Extensions tab.
+5. Once the app is imported, some generic errors and warnings pertaining to the app are listed.
+This step validates whether all the activities and triggers used in the app are available in the Extensions tab.
 ![The Import app dialog](import-screenshots/5.png)

-6. You have the option to import all flows from the source app or selectively import flows.
+6. Users have an option to either selectively import specific flows or import all flows from the source app.

-7. Click Next.
-If you had not selected a trigger in the previous dialog, the flows associated with that trigger are displayed.
-You have the option to select one or more of these flows such that the flows get imported as blank flows that are not attached to any trigger.
+7. If a trigger in the previous dialog is not selected, the flows associated with that trigger are displayed.
+Users have an option to select one or more of these flows such that the flows get imported as blank flows that are not attached to any trigger.
 By default, all flows are selected.
-Clear the check box for the flows that you do not want to import.
+Uncheck the check box for the flows that you do not want to import.
 If your flow(s) have subflows, and you select only the main flow but do not select the subflow, the main flow gets imported without the subflow.
-Click Next.

 ## Help

-Please visit our [TIBCO Cloud<sup>&trade;</sup> Integration documentation](https://integration.cloud.tibco.com/docs/) and TIBCO Flogo® Enterprise documentation on [docs.tibco.com](https://docs.tibco.com/) for additional information.
+Please refer [TIBCO Cloud<sup>&trade;</sup> Integration documentation](https://integration.cloud.tibco.com/docs/) and TIBCO Flogo® Enterprise documentation on [docs.tibco.com](https://docs.tibco.com/) for additional information.